 Complementary therapies are therapies used alongside conventional treatment to enhance a client’s journey.
 In our services we provide a range of complementary therapies which can have a very positive effect on how you feel, and reduce cravings.
 These include: Shiatsu massage, Indian head massage, aromatherapy massage, Reiki healing, acupuncture, relaxation, yoga, equine therapy and dance movement therapy.

 In a counselling session you will be encouraged to talk freely about difficult or painful feelings and emotions.
 By discussing your problems with your counsellor, you can begin to deal with issues and understand yourself and your problems better.
-Our workers aren’t counselors but we do have counselors come into our services
+Our workers aren’t counsellors, but we do have counsellors come into our services

 Crack is a form of cocaine.
 It can be a powerful and extremely addictive stimulant that speeds up the body and mind for short amounts of time.
 Crack takes the form of small off-white rocks or lumps that are used for smoking.
 They make a cracking sound when burned.
 Freebase cocaine can also be smoked but it looks more like a crystalline powder.
 There are several physical and psychological risks associated with using crack.
 Find out more information on our factsheet.